AgentA12/Regex_Guide/Develop/gist-template.md

 ### Bracket Expressions

-Bracket expressions are used to match a single character instead the brackets or a collection of characters.
+Bracket expressions are used to match a single character inside the brackets or a collection of characters.

 `/[foobar]/` will match <code><mark>foobar</mark></code>